Eminem’s Daughter In 2017: Hailie Scott Is All Grown Up

 — GQ India (@gqindia) March 29, 2017

-Time has gone by so quickly that the world didn’t even notice how Eminem’s daughter went from the seven-year-old girl from Eminem’s hits to a 21-year-old grown-up gorgeous lady.
+Time has gone by so quickly that the world didn’t even notice how Eminem’s daughter went from the 7-year-old girl from Eminem’s hits to a 21-year-old grown-up gorgeous lady.

-As seen from her Instagram account, which was recently discovered by Eminem fans and that already boasts more than 270,000 followers, Hailie – who has always led a pretty private life – is a student at Michigan State University, and has a cute puppy and boyfriend.
+As seen from her Instagram account, which was recently discovered by Eminem fans and that already boasts more than 270,000 followers, Hailie – who has always led a pretty private life – is a student at Michigan State University and has a cute puppy and boyfriend.
 And the 21-year-old daughter of Eminem is apparently passionate about dirt bikes.

 Eminem’s daughter, who started her Instagram account six months ago, is seen flaunting her ideal figure in a series of photos.
 But Eminem fans cannot believe Hailie has grown up so much in 2017.